wgy1027/postFireSeverityAssessment/dlNote.md

 ### Shared Weight
 Sharing weights in this way significantly reduces the number of weights we have to learn, making it easier to learn very deep architectures, and additionally allows us to learn features that are agnostic to what region of the input is being considered.

 Consider a Convolutional Neural Network (CNN) for image classification.
 In order to detect local features, weight-sharing is used among units in the same convolutional layer.
-In such a network, the kernel weights are updated via the backpropagation algorithm.
+In such a network, the kernel weights are updated via the backpropagation algorithm (see [here](https://datascience.stackexchange.com/questions/26755/cnn-how-does-backpropagation-with-weight-sharing-work-exactly#:~:text=Consider%20a%20Convolutional%20Neural%20Network,updated%20via%20the%20backpropagation%20algorithm.) for detail).

 An update for the kernel weight ![](https://latex.codecogs.com/gif.latex?h_j) in layer ![](https://latex.codecogs.com/gif.latex?l) would be as follows: